Peach Brandy

 • Peach brandy sangria: The Fanciful Farmer’s Folly” starts with tossing a bunch of fruits into a pitcher, then pouring in your homemade peach brandy, followed by adding some red wine.
 Mix it all together, and voila, you’ve just turned a farmer’s market into a sangria sensation.
 Take a bow, you culinary genius.

-• Peach brandy and orange juice: “The Morning Mirage” starts your day by questioning all your life choices, and then deciding to add a splash of orange juice to your peach brandy.
+• Peach brandy and orange juice: “The Morning Mirage” starts your day by questioning all your life choices, and then deciding to add a splash of orange juice to your peach brandy (add some triple sec for a triple threat).
 It’s like a mimosa but with a rebellious twist.
 Mix it half-heartedly because, let’s face it, this is morning rebellion, not a 4-starred brunch.
 Sip slowly, pondering the absurdity of adulting while trying to convince yourself that the Vitamin C cancels out the moonshine.

 • Peach brandy slushies: “The Brain Freeze Bandit” blends peach brand with ice until it reaches the consistency of brain freeze and regret.
 Serve it in a glass, because plastic cups are for kids.
 Bonus points if you use a paper straw to save the environment while simultaneously destroying brain cells.
 Sip, brain freeze, repeat.